 If you have a down payment of less than 20%, you will need mortgage default insurance, which could add 2.8% to 4.0% of your total mortgage, plus the sales tax.

 5. Where can I get the money for my down payment?

 Residents may find it hard to save for a down payment.
 The minimum amounts in the above table are daunting.

 Gift from family: We’re starting to see the transfer of wealth as baby boomer parents help their children with the down payment for homes.

-Student line of credit: If you have a Scotia Professional Student Plan, you can borrow a maximum of 50% of your down payment but you will need mortgage default insurance from Sagen or Canada Guaranty.
-(The Canada Mortgage and Housing Corporation does not allow you to use borrowed funds, including your line of credit.)
-Our article on mortgage default insurance explains more in detail.
+Student line of credit: If you have a Scotia Professional® Student Plan, you can borrow a maximum of 50% of your down payment but you will need mortgage default insurance.
+MD Financial Management’s article on mortgage default insurance explains this in more detail.

 First-Time Home Buyer Incentive: If your household income is $120,000 or less, you can access the First-Time Home Buyer Incentive.
 This offers first-time buyers an interest-free loan of up to 10% of the price of a newly built home or up to 5% on a resale purchase.
 However, the government will share in any gains to, or losses from, the value of your home.